Archinamon/android-gradle-aspectj/README.md

 #### 3.3.0 -- JUnit tests support
 * implementing `com.archinamon.aspectj-junit` plugin supporting weaving unit tests;
 * `com.archinamon.aspectj-test` has been removed as not working legacy sh$t;
-* updated android-gradle-plugin to 3.2.0 inside (mey be a breakable change);
+* updated android-gradle-plugin to 3.2.0 inside (might be a breaking change);
 * migration to Kotlin-DSL;
 * new plugin tests allows to check does it weaves android's junit source code;